Referrals by professionals in Somerset

-We provide dental treatment for patients within Somerset who fall into one of the following categories, which will determine their treatment options and recall pattern:
+We provide dental treatment under referral for patients within Somerset who fall into one of the following categories, which will determine their treatment options and recall pattern:

 - Regular patients; who are not able to be managed in the General Dental Services for the foreseeable future, for reasons outlined below

 - Limited Course patients; who are planned to return at some stage to GDS

 - Referral patients; who are referred for one treatment but who maintain a GDS practitioner.
 Please see notes below.